 2. Present Market Analysis in your business plan

 Let’s face it, you probably are not the only one that wants to offer a product in the market.
 Not just investors, but your potential customers as well want to know what’s in your business plan and how the market will react to your products or services.
-Even as a small business, you must present a research for your target market.
+Even as a small business, you must present research for your target market.
 By showcasing how you understand your market and what makes your product a market fit, your potential customers will notice the benefits of using your product or service.
 Because you know, everyone wants to know what’s in it for them.
 That includes your customers too.

 3. A business plan must have a distribution plan too

 You have to be exact on how your business can sell and distribute its product or service.
 The methods that you’re planning to use have to be comprehensibly described in your business plan.
 You also must describe the number of costs that you need to deliver your product or service in your target customer’s arms.
-This includes from logistics to warehousing and delivering process arrangement.
+This includes logistics to warehousing and delivering process arrangement.

 4. You need to have a unique competitive advantage